 Most of the media you encounter are protected by copyright law.
 Many of these materials are also designed to prevent you from easily copying or manipulating them.
 In software, these copyright protections are generally referred to as Digital Rights Management (DRM) protections.
 “Cracking” the DRM on these materials and copying them falls into some legal grey areas.
-In American, the Digital Millennium Copyright Act (DMCA) criminalizes the circumvention of DRM protections.
+In America, the Digital Millennium Copyright Act (DMCA) criminalizes the circumvention of DRM protections.
 However, there are “fair use” exceptions to copyright and to the DMCA rules.
 Cracking DRM and/or using copyrighted material may be permitted if you are engaging in activities like parody, criticism, teaching, and transformative work.

-Here are some useful places to start:
+For the United States here are some useful places to start:

 Stanford University Libraries: Fair Use